 Grades below 65 reflect unsatisfactory achievement and are, therefore, not credit worthy.
-Typically, the lowest failing grade is 55 for a student who demonstrates effort and cooperation.
-However, teachers may seek permission to assign grades of 50 as warranted for individual students.
+The lowest failing grade for a student who demonstrates effort and cooperation is a 55.
+A grade of 50 is the lowest grade issued to a student who does not make an attempt to complete an assigned graded task.